ciren/cilib/docs/community-tutorial/introduction.md

 id: introduction
 title: Introduction
 ---

-# About This Book
+## About this tutorial

-This book is aimed at walking you through the different components of CILib (Computational Intelligence Library).
+This tutorial is aimed at walking you through the different components of CILib (Computational Intelligence Library).
 CILib is written in Scala, if you don't have any experience with Scala I would recommend first learning the language and getting a good idea of what Scala is and how it works.
 To do this I would recommend Essential Scala and Scala With Cats by the team over at [Underscore][link-underscore].

-Along with theory explanations of what certain components do, the book will also include code to demonstrate an example of use.
-In a way, this book will also serve as documentation by example for CILib.
+Along with theory explanations of what certain components do, the tutorial will also include code to demonstrate an example of use.
+In a way, this tutorial will also serve as documentation by example for CILib.

-During this book we will be covering four major sections:
+Within this tutorial we will be covering four major sections:

 - Setting up CILib
 - Learning the core components